lmb-freiburg/FreiPose/README.md

 ## Command Reference

-**IMPORTANT: Code will be added upon paper acceptance**

-Each of following scripts will provide a more detailed description on its usage when it is called with a **--help** flag.
+Each of following scripts will provide a more detailled description on its usage when it is called with a **--help** flag.

 **eval.py**